Can Lavender Grow In Shade?

 Read more

-For the best scent and oil production, consider varieties like Lavandula stoechas (Spanish Lavender), and Lavandula x intermedia (Lavandin), both renowned for their robust fragrance and high oil yield.
+For the best scent and oil production, you can consider varieties like Lavandula stoechas (Spanish Lavender), and Lavandula x intermedia (Lavandin).

 Read more